Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Ionization observables

-where $n$ is the number of measurements in the silicon pixel detector, excluding the first barrel layer, which was unstable during the considered data-taking period, and $P'_j$ is the probability that an MIP would produce a charge larger than the $j$-th measurement predicted by a detailed simulation (called \textsc{PixelAV}~\cite{Chiochia:2004qh}), which includes effects from bias voltage changes, gain calibration changes, temperature, and irradiation dose.
+where $n$ is the number of measurements in the silicon pixel detector, excluding the first barrel layer, which was unstable during the considered data-taking period, and $P'_j$ is the angle dependent Vavilov probability that an MIP would produce a charge larger than the $j$-th measurement predicted by a detailed simulation (called \textsc{PixelAV}~\cite{Chiochia:2004qh}), which includes effects from bias voltage changes, gain calibration changes, temperature, and irradiation dose.
+The use of Vavilov probabilities correctly handles distribution shape effects in long clusters.
+Since a parameterized function is used to calculate the probabilities, the method does not require large calibration samples in the tails of the distribution but can estimate the probabilities of outlier events reliably.
 The \textsc{PixelAV} electric field maps are taken from ISE TCAD~\cite{tcad} simulations of a pixel cell that have been tuned to agree with in situ measurements of the Lorentz drift vs. substrate depth.
 The carrier trapping rates are determined from in situ charge versus depth measurements.
 The simulation also includes carrier diffusion and charge induction on the sensors.
 The electronics simulation includes noise, linearity, thresholds, and miscalibration.
-The probability templates for \fpix\ have been produced 25 times over the 2017--2018 period, corresponding to an update about every 5\fbinv.
-Each probability template is checked against low-\pt data taken during the same calibration period.
+The Vavilov parameter templates have been produced 25 times over the 2017--2018 period, corresponding to an update about every 5\fbinv.
+Each set of parameters is checked against low-\pt data taken during the same calibration period.

-Finally, the most probable value of \dedx for a track is estimated using the squared harmonic mean~\cite{Chatrchyan_trk10}, which suppresses the tails of the Landau distribution :
+Finally, the most probable value of \dedx for a track is estimated using the squared harmonic mean, as defined in Eq.~(\ref{eq:Ih})~\cite{Chatrchyan_trk10}, which suppresses the tails of the Landau distribution:

 where \ddinline{E}{x_j} is the charge per unit path length of the $j$th track measurement in the sensitive part of the silicon detector, in units of\unit{\MeV/cm}, and the summation is over the $N$ measurements in the silicon strip detector.